PeterSK-bit/note-string-parser/README.md

 ---

 ## Disclaimer

-> I'm not a musician, just a hobbyist with an interest in electronics and coding.
+> I'm not a music theory expert — this tool is based on basic note-to-frequency mapping and simple rules for pauses.
-> So, if some notes or timing seem off, it's totally possible.
+> If you're a musician, results may not be musically precise.
-> This was a fun experiment, and contributions or corrections are welcome.
+> Contributions and feedback welcome!

 ---